 Pain Medication Side Effects

-How do I help a hospice patient with everyday care needs?
-Check the patient and caregiver tips below, and ask your Agrace care team if you would like more training on any of these topics.
+How can you help an ill person with their everyday care needs?
+Check the caregiver tips below, and ask Agrace if you would like more training on any of these topics.

 Click the arrows to scroll left or right and see more topics.

-Follow these guidelines for using the medical equipment Agrace provides you.
+Follow these guidelines for using the medical equipment Agrace provides to our hospice patients.

 Appetite changes are common in people with advanced illnesses.
 Many lose interest in eating.
 Sometimes, taste changes and favorite foods no longer taste good.
 People may say that their foods taste “off” or have a “metallic” taste.

-People with serious illnesses may feel full or have no taste for food for many reasons:
+People with serious illnesses may feel full or have no taste for food for many reasons, such as these: